rudrodip/pi-approximator-visualization/readme.md

-#This is a simple Pi approximation visualizer
+## A simple Pi approximation visualizer

 it uses basic geometry and probablity to approximate value of Pi